arac-codespace/strat-map/README.md

 + Fixed bar highlighting
 + Fixed Form JS not running when rendering a view after failing validation.
 + Autocomplete select
-+ Fix conformity appearing in legend
++ Fixed conformity appearing in legend
 + Added require_permission to controllers
-+ AJAX edit forms
++ AJAX edit/add forms in column show page
-+ Firefox compatibility issues (Tooltip reference x error and wrong Map View column container width)
++ Fixed firefox compatibility issues (Tooltip reference x error and wrong Map View column container width)
-+ Enable JS require and tweak css
++ Enabled JS require and tweaked css
-TODO
-+ Review code
++ Added Puerto Rico Geologic Map as WMS overlay to the maps API (experimental).

 stratMap v0.1 is live!
 August 2, 2017

+# Notes (v0.2)

+Implemented "semi-AJAX" forms to column show page.
+Now it's easier to add/edit information to the column and there's no need to scroll through incredibly long forms.
+The old edit form is still accessible through "Edit Full Column Details" in the show page.

+Added some more restrictions in controller and fixed Firefox incompability issues.

-# Limitations (v0.1)
+# Limitations (v0.2)

 As with any program in their infancy, this web application has a number of